Expert Recap: Mold Illness Treatment

 - Cytokine regulation

 VIP is often the final step that brings true cognitive and physical recovery.
+However, patients suffering from mold illness, or CIRS, must not take VIP until all of the previous steps of the Shoemaker Protocol are complete.

 Why You Might Still Feel Sick After Detoxing